Environmentally-induced chaos: Extreme-mass-ratio systems of rotating black holes in astrophysical environments: Geodesic motion

-The crucial aspect of resonant islands, and their ultimate significance in EMRI dynamics, is the fact that the rational ratio of the central, stable periodic point $\omega_r/\omega_\theta$ is shared throughout all geodesics residing inside the island.
 In a sense, integrable EMRIs experience resonances that occupy a ``zero-volume point'' in phase space, while non-integrable EMRIs exhibit prolonged ``non-zero-volume'' resonances where the secondary is locked in perfect resonance for a significant amount of revolutions around the primary.
 For example, in non-Kerr EMRIs, these prolonged resonances may last up to $\sim200-300$ cycles depending on the primary \cite{Destounis:2021mqv,Destounis:2021rko}, without taking into account pre- and post-resonant effects \cite{Speri:2021psr,Berry:2016bit,Ruangsri:2013hra} or the conservative part of gravitational self-force \cite{Barack:2009ux}.

-The existence of resonant islands is direct proof of non-integrability, therefore sketching a Poincar\'e map can inform us regarding the system's symmetries.
-Through the Poincar\'e map, the rotation number can be calculated in order to search for resonant islands.
+The existence of resonant islands serves as an indirect proof of non-integrability in EMRIs, therefore sketching a Poincar\'e map can inform us regarding the system's symmetries.
+Furthermore, through the Poincar\'e map, the rotation number can be calculated in order to scan for resonant islands.
 It practically tracks the angle $\vartheta$ between successive intersections on KAM curves, relative to the fixed central point of the Poincar\'e map.
-The rotation number is defined as the sum of all angles $\vartheta$ measured between successive intersections of each geodesic in the surface of section, i.e.,
+The \emph{rotation number} is defined as the summation of $\mathcal{N}$ angles $\vartheta$ measured between successive intersections of each geodesic in the surface of section, i.e.,

-where $\mathcal{N}$ is the number of angles measured from the map.
-When $\mathcal{N}\rightarrow\infty$, Eq. \eqref{rotation} asymptotes to the ratio $\nu_\vartheta=\omega_r/\omega_\theta$ thus the rotation number can serve as a resonance browser.
-Consecutive rotation numbers found from different initial conditions of geodesics, by smoothly varying one of the system's parameters while keeping the rest fixed, forms a rotation curve.
+When $\mathcal{N}\rightarrow\infty$, Eq. \eqref{rotation} asymptotes to the ratio $\nu_\vartheta=\omega_r/\omega_\theta$, thus the rotation number can serve as a resonance browser.
+Consecutive rotation numbers found from different initial conditions of geodesics, by smoothly varying one of the system's parameters while keeping the rest fixed, forms a \emph{rotation curve}.